 It is the policy of the Georgia Department of Corrections (GDC) to maintain compliance with the Americans with Disabilities Act (ADA), a Civil Rights Law which requires accessibility to programs, services, and activities to individuals with disabilities and prohibits discrimination.
 We provide an open and meaningful accommodations request process, which offers resolution to complaints and allegations regarding the ADA.
 In alignment with our agency’s mission, our goal is to offer equal access to all individuals in the areas of education, programming, healthcare, and beyond.

-The Americans with Disabilities Act (ADA) Coordinator’s Office, which is an entity of the Office of Professional Standards Compliance Unit, is located at the GDC Headquarters in Forsyth, Georgia.
+The Americans with Disabilities Act (ADA) Coordinator’s Office, which is an entity of Legal Services, is located at the GDC Headquarters in Forsyth, Georgia.
 Within the great State of Georgia, the ADA Coordinator’s Office serves our offender population, staff, contractors, visitors, and citizens with documented qualifying disabilities in their encounters with our agency.
 We provide these services under the guidelines of Americans with Disabilities Act and its amendments (ADAAA), as well as Section 504 of the Rehabilitation Act of 1973.

 Please see the Public ADA Compliance Notice, which includes information about our ADA Accommodations Request procedure noted in SOP 103.63 and our Grievance Procedure process in SOP 227.02.
 Both policies are available in all GDC Law Libraries and on our public website.